vincenzovalvano-gh/QuickITAsset/README.md

 2. Enter the network CIDR (e.g., `192.168.1.0/24`).
 3. Click "Scan" for a one-time scan or "Start Scan" for continuous scanning.
 4. View results in the log area.
-5. Click "Export to Excel" to save the results.
+5. Click "Export to XLSX" or "Export to CSV" to save the results.

 ## Notes